 There are different costs associated with litigating claims in court.
 Regardless of when the fees are to be paid, these costs still accumulate.
 These costs are often always overlooked.

 - Filing fees: whenever a claim is filed with the court, the party must pay a filing fee to the court in order to be able to litigate it in trial.
-There’s a filing fee for both a bench trial where judge determines the outcome of the case, or a jury trial where the jury determines the outcome of a case.
-These filing fees add up, and cost around $500 depending on the jurisdiction in which the court is located in.
+There’s a filing fee for both a bench trial where the judge determines the outcome of the case, or a jury trial where the jury determines the outcome of a case.
+These filing fees add up, and cost around $500 depending on the jurisdiction in which the court is located.

 - Discovery: after the claim has been filed, both parties then take part in discovery.
-During discovery, evidence is gathered to support each parties claim or defense.
+During discovery, evidence is gathered to support each party’s claim or defense.
 Discovery is a very costly process because each party hires investigators to collect and gather evidence.

 - Paperwork: during discovery, there are usually administrative filing fees when obtaining and requesting documents from government agencies.
 Although it seems minimal at first, some agencies even charge a fee to obtain the document per page.